Ardnys/notgrep/README.md

 command2;\
 ...

-Yes, the search results are written in a output file.
+Yes, the search results are written in an output file.
 Which also has a format like this:

 query \<query-string(s)>\
 \<document 1, document 2> (search results basically)\